 1. Tea it up:

 As per Simply Sleeping Pills, there are a lot of good night time teas out there, and I am a solid believer in them.
 I am usually a classics girl and stick with a chamomile tea with a little raw honey at night.
 It acts as a natural sleep aid for me.
 Within 15 minutes of finishing my cup, I am nodding off without trying.
 There is nothing like having something warm in your belly right before bed.
-Add the sleepy qualities of herbs such as lavender, chamomile, and peppermint and you should be able to find an elixir to ease you into slumber relatively quickly.
+Add the sleepy qualities of herbs such as lavender, chamomile, and delta 8 lean and you should be able to find an elixir to ease you into slumber relatively quickly.

 If you decide to try sleeping pills or sleep aids, consider these UK Sleep Tablets, which are an effective solution for people who can’t sleep, especially at night.